 The donor sperm can be obtained from a known person or from a clinic-recruited one (unknown donor).
-Single Lesbians or couples who are considering DI will have to determine which type of sperm donor is right for them.
+Individuals and couples who are considering DI will have to determine which type of sperm donor is right for them.
 For more information visit our Donor Program page.

 Please click on the image below to view in full and download our infographic.

 Rainbow Fertility has a range of donor sperm and donor eggs available, with no wait times.
 Call our Fertility Advice Team on 1300 222 623 to find out more.

 The method of DI most commonly used is Intra-Uterine Insemination (IUI).
 There are three IUI treatment options:

 The insemination procedure is usually performed by your treating specialist or a fertility coordinator.
 Your partner (if applicable) is welcome to attend the procedure, which is quick and usually painless – many describe it as similar to a Pap smear.
 When the procedure begins, you will lie down as you normally would for a pelvic exam.
 A speculum will be inserted and the donor sperm sample will be prepared for insertion.
 The sperm is placed all the way into the uterine cavity with a thin catheter and syringe.
 Your normal daily activities can be resumed immediately after the procedure.

 Your pregnancy test should be performed about two weeks after the insemination.
 It is important to look after yourself in the first two weeks while waiting to have your pregnancy test.

 The time between the insemination and your pregnancy test is often emotionally charged with expectation and anxiety.
 We understand this can be a difficult time and encourage you to call your clinic for support if you are finding it especially hard to deal with the stress of waiting.